-- Offer referrals (via the expert network) – the client is then able to obtain specifically what they need and other experts might later return the favor.
+- Offer referrals (via the expert network).
+The client is then able to obtain specifically what they need, and typically you’ll earn a referral fee.

 As a next step, we recommend that you register at the major expert network websites, as well as LinkedIn and job boards, if you haven’t already.
 Make sure to include your biography and resume.
-You could also consider becoming a public expert: Profnet and HelpAReporter connect subject matter experts to journalists needing an expert opinion for an article.
-Your visibility in the media will help to source more consulting opportunities.
+You could also consider becoming a public expert: Profnet and HelpAReporter connect subject matter experts to journalists needing an expert opinion for an article or news piece.

 - Civic’s report on The Rise of the Expert Economy.